gis-rpd/pipelines/README.md

 ## How it Works

 - All pipelines are based on [![Snakemake](https://img.shields.io/badge/snakemake-≥3.7.1-brightgreen.svg?style=flat-square)](http://snakemake.bitbucket.org)
-- Input will be a single fastq file or a pair of fastq files.
+- Input will be a single FastQ file or a pair of FastQ files.
 Multiple of these can be given.
-Each pair is treated as one readunit (see also resulting `conf.yaml` file) and gets its own readgroup assigned where appropriate.
+Each pair is treated as one readunit (see also resulting `conf.yaml` file) and gets its own read-group assigned where appropriate.
 - Software versions are defined in each pipelines' `cfg/modules.yaml` and loaded via [Lmod](http://lmod.readthedocs.io/en/latest/)